Reconnecting with your spouse after infidelity is quite hard due to broken trust.

 Trust is something that grows, and to have that carpet swept right under your feet after many years can really hurt.

 For a spouse who wants to reconnect after their partner’s infidelity, the betrayed needs to regroup – to know what’s real again.
 Their self-esteem also needs to lift as they may have taken a bash due to the infidelity.

-With regards to trust, firstly and obviously, the cheating has to stop.
+With regards to trust, firstly and obviously, the affair has to stop.

 Then perhaps the betrayed partner needs a window to make a phone, computer, and password checks, etc.

 These checks may seem over the top.
 Yet, trust at its basic level has been broken, so perhaps the demand for all of these to be above board for a short while is reasonable.